 Hawaii surges toward clean energy: A special series

 Canary Media’s Julian Spector reports on the Aloha State’s rapid shift away from coal and toward renewables.
 Hawaii is moving faster than the rest of the country, which makes it a fascinating case study.
-Check out our feature reporting, video and newsletters with behind-the-scenes insights.

 Russia invaded Ukraine, global oil prices spiked, and one U.S. state in particular will feel the crunch.